vicanso/pingap/README.md

 - Using regular expression rewriting path
 - HTTP 1/2 end to end proxy, including h2c
 - TOML base configuration, file or etcd storage
-- Uptream and location changes are effective immediately, and other configurations are effective after graceful restart
+- Uptream and location changes are effective about 10s, and other configurations are effective after graceful restart
 - Template for http access log, supports more than 30 attributes
 - Admin Web UI configuration which is easy to use
 - Genrate TLS certificates from let's encrypt